Eran2001/learn-js-with-coding/README.md

 "use strict"
 ```

+## Statements vs Expressions

+#### An expression evaluates to a value, while a statement performs an action and does not, by itself, produce a value that can be used elsewhere in the code

 ## Functions

 #### A reusable block of code that performs a specific task or calculates a value when it is called or "invoked"